shannonbay/storysort/README.md

-# Story Sort
+# Python Scratchpad

+* A prime numbers animation and algorithm for isPrime which uses cosine
-A variation of Merge Sort which works by finding all non-consecutive sorted runs and merging them
+* A variation of Patience Sort which works by finding all non-consecutive sorted runs and merging them

 ## Requirements
 Python 3.10